-Response to Intervention (RtI)
+Response to Intervention (RtI)/Multi-Tiered Support System (MTSS)

-We do offer Response to Intervention (known as RtI), which is a multi-tier approach to the early identification and support of students with academic concerns.
-In the RtI model, a small group of staff members can review a student's record if a student is experiencing academic difficulty.
+We do offer Response to Intervention and Multi-Tiered Support System (known as RtI or MTSS), which is a multi-tier approach to the early identification and support of students with academic and social-emotional concerns.
+In the RtI/MTSS model, a small group of staff members can review a student's record if a student is experiencing academic difficulty.
 The goal is to work with the student and parents to identify a method of teaching and interventions that will help a student achieve academic success.
-A student in RtI then has his/her academic progress monitored frequently to see if these interventions are sufficient to help the student catch up with peers.
+A student in RtI/MTSS then has his/her academic progress monitored frequently to see if these interventions are sufficient to help the student catch up with peers.
 If the student fails to show significant improvement despite several well-designed interventions, this failure to "respond to intervention" can be viewed as evidence of an underlying learning disability.
-One advantage of RtI is that it allows schools to intervene early to meet the needs of struggling learners.
+One advantage of RtI/MTSS is that it allows schools to intervene early to meet the needs of struggling learners.
 Another is to find specific learning styles that benefit a particular student.
 This information can be very helpful to both teachers and parents.
 If a further evaluation is necessary, a conference will be held with the parents and staff involved, and an individualized educational plan (IEP) can be developed to address appropriate learning accommodations.
-Students may be referred to the RtI team by parents/guardians or school personnel when there is an academic concern.
+Students may be referred to the RtI/MTSS team by parents/guardians or school personnel when there is an academic concern.